hubbleprotocol/audits/docs/SECURITY.md

 * Attacks that require social engineering

 #### Eligibility
+* Minor issues do not automatically qualify for a bug bounty
 * The participant submitting the bug report shall follow the process outlined within this document
 * Valid exploits can be eligible even if they are not successfully executed on the cluster
 * Multiple submissions for the same class of exploit are still eligible for compensation, though may be compensated at a lower rate, however these will be assessed on a case-by-case basis